 Bassinet Designs Suitable for Travel

-As you can probably guess, foldable bassinets are those that have a mechanism to fold it into a smaller, more compact package for storing or traveling.
+s you can probably guess, a foldable babies bassinet has a mechanism allowing it to fold into a smaller, more compact package for storage or travel.

-Some even transform into its own travel bag or backpack to take it with you easier.
+Some even transform into its own bag or backpack to take it with you easier.

 Co-sleeping tends to be a controversial topic, particularly when it comes to the safety of the baby sharing a bed with their parents.

-However, a co-sleeper bassinet can take the worry out of sleeping with your little one.
+However, a co-sleeper bassinet can take the worry out of sleeping with your baby.